Biperiden: Pharmacokinetics

-Biperiden has an atropine-like blocking effect on all peripheral structures which are parasympathetic-innervated (e.g. cardiovascular and visceral organs).
-It also has a prominent central blocking effect on M1 receptors.
-Biperiden does also act as FIASMA (functional inhibitor of acid sphingomyelinase).

 History

 Biperiden was synthesized by the German chemist W. Klavehn from Knoll AG, Germany.
 In March 1953 a patent was applied for in Germany and subsequently in many other countries.
 A US patent application was filed in March 1954 and granted in April 1957.

 One website reported that it was not commercially available in the United States as of 2017.